top of page

 WARLOCK

 Originally used as a derogatory term for someone who is an "Oathbreaker" or con-artist.
-This term was later adopted as a derogatory word that was used in the same manner as "witch" When it was used to slander, it would be a huge insult to call a man a witch - a woman, since back in the day women were viewed as property, this was an elevated "for men" insult.
+This term was later adopted as a derogatory word that was used in the same manner as "witch" When it was used to slander, it would be a huge insult to call a man a witch (because western culture does not view women equal to men, and viewed them as property and lesser humans) this was an elevated "for men" insult.

 Because of this history, most male witches will not call themselves this.
-Anecdotally, you will see it from time to time, usually by young people just getting into magic and they are trying to be edgy and are claiming the title less for the spirituality and more of the anti-mainstream aspect.
+Anecdotally, you will see it from time to time, usually by young people just getting into magic and they are trying to be edgy and are claiming the title less for the spirituality and more of the anti-mainstream aspect of it.

 MAGICIAN